Serie A Preview: Bologna vs Roma – Team News, Lineups & Prediction

 Source: Cult of Calcio

-Bologna host Roma at Stadio Renato Dall'Ara on Saturday evening in a crucial Serie A fixture.
-Bologna sit ten points behind sixth-placed Roma and cannot afford another slip-up after a 2-0 defeat at Juventus, having lost three of their last four matches by multiple goals.
-Roma, managed by Gian Piero Gasperini, are targeting a top-four finish for the first time since 2017–18, but trail fourth-placed Juventus by five points following a 1-1 home draw against Atalanta.
-With only five games remaining, both sides face mounting pressure in their pursuit of European qualification.
+Bologna host Roma at Stadio Renato Dall'Ara on Saturday evening in a critical Serie A encounter.
+Bologna sit ten points behind sixth-placed Roma and cannot afford a slip-up after a 2-0 defeat to Juventus, having lost three of their last four matches by multi-goal margins.
+Roma, managed by Gian Piero Gasperini, aim to recover from a 1-1 home draw against Atalanta and have already fallen five points behind fourth-placed Juventus.
+With only five games remaining, Roma's hopes of securing a top-four finish for the first time since 2017–18 are in jeopardy.

-Bologna's home record presents a significant weakness—they have lost 50% of their Serie A matches at Renato Dall'Ara this season (W6, D2, L8) and have won only two of ten encounters against current top-seven sides.
-Roma, however, struggle on the road, having failed to win any of their last seven away games in all competitions (D3, L4) despite scoring in six of them.
-Defensively, Roma have conceded at least two goals in each of their last four Serie A away matches.
+Bologna's home record presents a significant weakness—they have lost 50% of their Serie A home matches this season (W6, D2, L8) and have failed to beat Roma in all three meetings this term (D2, L1).
+However, the hosts have avoided defeat in their last five home encounters against Roma (W2, D3), keeping three clean sheets.
+Roma's away form is deeply concerning: they have failed to win any of their last seven away games across all competitions (D3, L4) and have conceded at least two goals in each of their last four Serie A away outings, including a 5-2 loss to Inter.

-Bologna will be without goalkeeper Lukasz Skorupski, defender Nicolo Casale, and striker Thijs Dallinga, with Federico Bernardeschi also sidelined by injury.
-Roma cannot call upon Artem Dovbyk and Evan Ferguson, though Paulo Dybala may be available from the bench.
-Injuries to Manu Kone and Lorenzo Pellegrini have depleted Roma's midfield, leaving Niccolo Pisilli and Bryan Cristante to fill the gaps.
-The prediction favours Roma to win, given Bologna's fatigue from additional recent matches.
+Absences will impact both sides.
+Bologna will be without goalkeeper Lukasz Skorupski, centre-back Nicolo Casale, striker Thijs Dallinga, and Federico Bernardeschi due to injury.
+Roma are without long-term absentees Artem Dovbyk and Evan Ferguson, whilst injuries to Manu Kone and Lorenzo Pellegrini have depleted their midfield, forcing Niccolò Pisilli and Bryan Cristante to step in.
+Paulo Dybala could feature on the bench.

 ● AI Generated Summary